Building Community Through Leave Sharing Programs

 After selecting the right program for you, it is time to set up your system and create policy and procedures for employee use.
 Create a tracking system, hour-for-hour or wage-based, that will allow you to track PTO donated and PTO used by employees.
 Set restrictions on minimums and maximums: what can be donated and what can be used.
 While federal regulations say an employee cannot use more than a year’s equivalent of PTO, creating clear restrictions on what is allowed within your organization will allow the system to be one that empowers employees and is not abused.
 In addition, set clear rules on who is allowed to use PTO from the pool, when and what for.
 Examples can include: natural disaster, family emergency, sick leave, etc.

 The final step in creating your leave-donation program is communicating the program’s policies and procedures to your employees.
 Ensure clear communication on eligibility, maximums, minimums, etc. This policy should be clear and easily understood by all employees.
 It should outline any employee responsibility and clearly state when PTO may be used, and if/when PTO hours will expire.

-Employee leave-donation programs provide a sense of community and comradery for employees in any organization.
-Empowering employees to contribute and support each other in a more personal way than is often available in a corporate environment.
+Employee leave-donation programs provide a sense of community and camaraderie for employees in any organization.
+This can empower employees to contribute and support each other in a more personal way than is often available in a corporate environment.
 This can create a culture of support and understanding that will strengthen employee morale, decrease absenteeism and employee turnover, and increase employee loyalty and satisfaction.